 2. Select the Input category.

-3. From the dropdown list, select Google Search.
+3. From the dropdown list, select Google.

 4. Click the + icon on the canvas after the Timer block.

-• What should the AI search for?: Enter your target query, e.g., Photo studio in London -top-brand.
+• What should the AI search for?: Enter your target query, e.g., Photo studio in London -top -brand.

 • Search Query Explanation: